-Members have the right to be treated with dignity, respect, and fairness at all times.
+Members have the right to be treated with dignity, respect and fairness at all times.
 Great Plains Medicare Advantage and its contracted providers must obey the laws against discrimination to protect members from unfair treatment.
-These laws say Great Plains Medicare Advantage and its' providers cannot discriminate against members because of a person's race, disability, religion, gender, sexual orientation, health, ethnicity, creed, age, or national origin.
+These laws say Great Plains Medicare Advantage and its' providers cannot discriminate against members because of a person's race, disability, religion, gender, sexual orientation, health, ethnicity, creed, age or national origin.
 Providers may not discriminate against enrollees based on their payment status or refuse to serve enrollees because they receive assistance with Medicare cost-sharing from a State Medicaid program.
 If members need help with communication, such as a language interpreter, they should be directed to call the Member Services Department.
 The Member Services Department can also help members in filing complaints about access to facilities (such as wheelchair access).
-Members can also call the Office for Civil Rights at 1-800-368-1019 or TTY/TDD 1-800-537-7697, or the Office for Civil Rights in their area for assistance.
+Members can also call the Office for Civil Rights at (800) 368-1019 or TTY/TDD (800) 537-7697, or the Office for Civil Rights in their area for assistance.

-The right to see participating providers, get covered services and get prescriptions filled promptly right to choose a participating provider.
+The right to see participating providers, get covered services and get prescriptions filled promptly

+Members will get most or all of their health care from participating providers-the doctors and other health providers who are part of Great Plains Medicare Advantage.
+Members have the right to choose a participating provider.
 Great Plains Medicare Advantage will work with members to ensure they find physicians who are accepting new patients.
 Members have the right to go to a women's health specialist (such as a gynecologist) without a referral.
 Members have the right to timely access to their providers and to see specialists when care from a specialist is needed.
 Members also have the right to access their prescription benefit promptly.
 Timely access means members can get appointments and services within a reasonable amount of time.
 The Evidence of Coverage (EOC) explains how members access participating providers to get the care and services they need.
 It also explains their rights to get care for a medical emergency and urgently needed care.